In Short

 2. Commencement Date

-For example, entering the lease once the landlord completes works on the property.
+For example, entering the lease once either party completes works on the property.

 3. Term of the Lease

 This term details the length of the lease term.
 Retail premises in most states have a minimum five-year term unless the tenant signs a certificate to waive their right to a minimum term.
-If the landlord offers any further terms, the contract should state these in addition to any renewal terms.
+If the landlord offers further terms, the contract should state these and any renewal terms.

 4. Rent

-The lease agreement should clearly state if rent is calculated on an annual basis or based on the area of the premises.
+The lease agreement should clearly state if rent is calculated annually or based on the area of the premises.
 If the area of the premises dictates the rent amount, the contract should clearly state that the calculation is subject to a survey.
 It should also state who is to pay for the cost of the survey.

 5. Outgoings

 Outgoings are the landlord’s expenses of running the building.
 Examples include council rates and cleaning.
 The lease heads of agreement should state the amount you will pay for outgoings.
-This could be a set proportion of the outgoings each year or the increases in outgoings from year to year.
-With retail leases, the landlord is required by law to provide a breakdown of the estimate of outgoings in a disclosure statement.
+This could be a set proportion of the outgoings yearly or the increases in outgoings from year to year.
+With retail leases, the landlord is legally required to provide a breakdown of the estimate of outgoings in a disclosure statement.

 6. Works

-It is important to document any works to be carried out and the procedure for obtaining consent for potential works.
-You should also find out what the costs are to get the landlord’s consent for potential works.
-In addition, you should be clear on whether the landlord will require you to adhere to any prescribed standards such as a fit-out manual.
+It is essential to document any works to be carried out and the procedure for obtaining consent for potential works.
+You should also determine the costs to get the landlord’s consent for potential works.
+In addition, you should be clear on whether the landlord will require you to adhere to any prescribed standards, such as a fit-out guide.

 7. Legal Costs

 Most retail lease legislation prohibits the landlord from recovering legal costs from the tenant for any lease preparations.
-However, some states allow the landlord to recover the cost of negotiating and amending the lease term.
-It is, therefore, worthwhile to ensure that both parties agree to the commercial lease terms beforehand, to prevent extensive negotiations on the lease afterwards.
+However, some states allow the landlord to recover the cost of negotiating and amending the lease term, including any registration of lease costs.
+Therefore, it is worthwhile to ensure that both parties agree to the commercial lease terms beforehand to prevent extensive negotiations on the lease afterwards.

 8. Security